Gaia's brightest very metal-poor (VMP) stars. Metallicity catalogue of a thousand VMP stars from Gaia's radial velocity spectrometer spectra: Methods

 The equivalent widths (EWs) of the CaT lines are converted into metallicity measurements using the calibration provided by \cite{2013carrera}.
-This calibration works very well for VMP red giant stars and -- due to its empirical nature -- is equivalent to NLTE analyses.
+This calibration for metallicities from the CaT equivalent width is an empirical relation based on observations of 55 metal-poor field stars in high resolution where the Fe I and Fe II spectral lines (which are weaker lines that are less affected by NLTE than the Ca II triplet lines) are measured using a resolution R>20,000.
+Therefore, the metallicities inferred from this calibration will be more close to an NLTE equivalent.
+Thus, this calibration works very well for VMP red giant stars and, due to its empirical nature, is equivalent to NLTE analyses.
 It requires magnitudes, calcium triplet equivalent widths and distances (inverted parallax) or height above or below the horizontal branch as inputs.
-To go from Gaia G magnitude to Johnston-Cross V or I magnitudes, we use the conversion defined by \citealt{2021riello}.
-Uncertainties associated with the metallicity measurements are determined through a Monte Carlo procedure that takes into account the uncertainties in the equivalent widths, photometry, colour, distance (i.e., parallax uncertainties), and calibration relation which are the input parameters in converting EWs to metallicities.
+The magnitudes are corrected for extinction following the procedure described in \cite{2023viswanathan}, which is also summarised in detail in the previous subsection.
+To go from \textit{Gaia} G magnitude to Johnston-Cross V or I magnitudes, we use the conversion defined by \citealt{2021riello}.
+Uncertainties associated with the metallicity measurements are determined through a Monte Carlo procedure that takes into account the uncertainties in the equivalent widths, photometry, colour, distance (i.e. parallax uncertainties), and a calibration relation -- which are the input parameters in converting EWs to metallicities.
 The resulting probability distribution function (PDF) captures the uncertainty in the metallicity determination, with the standard deviation (using a Gaussian approximation) representing the uncertainty on the metallicities.
-Figure \ref{spectralfit} illustrates some typical spectra obtained and published by Gaia RVS after renormalisation as a black line together with the best fit Voigt profile by the pipeline described above as a purple dashed line.
-This subsample is chosen based on a mix of signal-to-noise ratios and inferred metallicities of our sample.
-The median signal-to-noise ratio of our sample is 36.2 while the lowest and highest are 15.3 and 278.4 respectively.
-About 70\% of the stars have signal-to-noise less than 50 which makes our MCMC fitting method robust on these spectra.
+Figure \ref{spectralfit} illustrates some typical spectra obtained and published by \textit{Gaia} RVS after renormalisation as a black line together with the best fit Voigt profile by the pipeline described above as a purple dashed line.
+This subsample is chosen based on a mix of signal-to-noise ratios (S/Ns) and inferred metallicities of our sample.
+The median S/N ratio of our sample is 36.2, while the lowest and highest are 15.3 and 278.4, respectively.
+About 70\% of the stars have a S/N lower than 50, which makes our MCMC fitting method robust on these spectra.